EternityForest/barrel.css/README.md

 when not needed.

 ### .margin
-The element will have a reasonable theme dependent amount of margin.
+The element will have a reasonable theme dependent amount of margin(Determined by --gap).

+### .margin-top, .margin-bottom
+Add margin to the top or bottom of an element.

 ### .align-left, .align-center, .align-right
 These apply to both text content, and flex items.